 I hope you'll join me for the complimentary BYTE session I am facilitating on Monday, April 13, 2015 - Developing Competencies for Virtual Classroom Designers.

 Do you have what it takes to get the job done?
-To learn more about our Virtual Classroom Instructional Designer Certificate course and how you can earn your Virtual Classroom Instructional Designer Badge, just click on the graphic below.
+To learn more about our Virtual Classroom Design Mastery Series certificate course and how you can earn your Virtual Classroom Instructional Designer Badge, just click on the graphic below.